bomsy/grunt-regex-replace/README.md

 Note: Do not use the `flags` property if a `regexp` was used for the search property.
 Instead, use the flag(s) in your regex. ie: `/^[a-z0-9_-]{6,18}$/g`

 #### debug log
-Add `--verbose` to show detailed logs
+specify `--verbose` as a command-line option to show detailed logs

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].